ArgonDesign/alogic/doc/statements.md

 Some invalid examples are (<a href="http://afiddle.argondesign.com/?example=statements_invalid.alogic">fiddle here</a>):

 ```
-  // Invalid because 'if' is control and 'else' is combinatorial
+  // Invalid because 'if' is control and 'else' is combinational
   if (a) {
     b = 2;
     fence;